Leon Knight: Playing career

 The following month, Knight elected to continue his career outside England by signing for Northern Irish side Coleraine.
 He scored twice on his debut in a 2–1 win away to Glenavon on 16 October 2010.
 He agreed an 18-month contract extension with the club in January 2011, and finished the 2010–11 season with 15 goals from 25 matches.
 In June, he went on trial with Swindon Town, but was released after two days because of insufficient fitness levels.
 "He's not the player for us.
 It's not his fault, we tried, but his fitness at the moment is not good," said Swindon manager Paolo Di Canio.
 "We are not in a position where we can wait for a player to be fit, we need a player to be ready and fit in the next two weeks, to compete and challenge during the season."
 Two weeks later, Knight was transfer-listed and suspended by Coleraine for failing to appear for training and matches.
 He also breached club rules by stating his desire to return to England and play for another IFA Premiership club.
 However, a fortnight later, Knight signed a new two-year contract with the club.
 "I said things about wanting to leave and at the time I felt it was right for me, but things change," he said.
 "I've spoken at great length with the manager over the last three or four days and I came back to him wanting to work something out.
 Agreeing a new two-year deal shows my commitment to the club and that I'm eager to put the last few weeks behind me."

 In January 2012 however, Coleraine asked Knight to either live in Northern Ireland or pay his own travel costs, as he was still living in London and had to travel over to Northern Ireland for each game, which was costing Coleraine £1,000–£1,500 per month.
 An agreement could not be reached, and Knight joined Glentoran on 30 January 2012.
 His stay at Glentoran was relatively short lived, as the club released him in June 2012 when they invoked a probationary clause in his contract after he allegedly made homophobic comments on Twitter.

 On 21 August 2014, Knight sign for North West Counties League First Division side Barnton.

+Coaching career

 On 18 March 2015, Knight was appointed Barnton's first team manager, also continuing to play for the club.
 On 15 February 2016, Knight resigned as manager of Barnton.